Jonathan2251/lbd/source/funccall.rst

     ...

-The ch9_1_constructor.cpp include C++ class "Date" implementation.
+The ch9_1_constructor.cpp includes C++ class "Date" implementation.
-It can be translated into cpu0 backend too since the front end (clang in this example) translate them into C language form.
+It can be translated into cpu0 backend too since the frontend (clang in this example) translate them into C language form.
-If you mark the "if hasStructRetAttr()" part from both of above functions, the output cpu0 code for ch9_1_struct.cpp will use $3 instead of $2 as return register as follows,
+If you mark the "if hasStructRetAttr()" part from both of above functions, the output of cpu0 code for ch9_1_struct.cpp will use $3 instead of $2 as return register as follows,

 .. code-block:: console